morancyc/USNet/README.md

 ```

 ## Acknowledgement
 The source code of surface normal estimator in our method follows [SNE-RoadSeg](https://github.com/hlwang1124/SNE-RoadSeg), we do appreciate this great work.
+Besides, the code of acquiring uncertainty in our method is adapted from [TMC](https://github.com/hanmenghan/TMC).